-Over the past three years, these conversations have involved more in-depth discussions of climate change, the aim being to prompt companies to translate the expectations expressed by the Group in its climate policy into actual operations.
+Over the past three years, these conversations have involved more in-depth discussions of climate change, the aim being to prompt companies to

 As well as these discussions with company management, Caisse des Dépôts and Bpifrance seek to systematically exercise their voting rights at the shareholder meetings of the companies in their portfolios.
 CNP Assurances also systematically exercises its voting rights relative to its portfolio of French companies and is extending its voting scope, which now covers 63% of its assets outside France.